 In short, Bako has everything you asked for!
 From limestone caves, and magnificent beaches to trekking trails, and rare flora and fauna.

 Bako’s wildlife is less timid than its isolated forest counterparts since they are so used to human visitors, so you will have plenty of opportunities to view and photograph them up close.
 The insect-eating pitcher plants that have been known to consume small animals may be seen along the sandy walkways.
 If you remain longer at the park to explore more and maybe accompany the park guides on their night walks, you have a decent opportunity of witnessing more of Bako’s biodiversity.

 Bako national park genuinely offers a great variety of natural beauty.
 If you want to know Borneo’s flora and fauna in one place, then Bako is the one!

 Here are a few things you would want to know before you visit this Bako trail in Sarawak:

-- Trekking opportunities at Bako trail in Sarawak
+- 3. Trekking Opportunities at Bako Trail in Sarawak

-- Water Bodies and Coastline at Bako national park
+- 4. Water Bodies and Coastline at Bako National Park

-- How to get to Bako National Park?
+- 6. How to Get to Bako National Park?

-- Entrance fees and booking information to Bako Trail in Sarawak
+- 7. Entrance Fees for Bako Trail in Sarawak

 Bako has a huge range of plant species and vegetation kinds, which add to the park’s natural beauty.
-Visitors to Bako can view up to a whopping 25 different varieties of plants from seven different eco-systems.
-You can explore these vegetations while on treks.
+Visitors to Bako can view up to a whopping 25 different varieties of plants from seven different ecosystems.
+You can explore this vegetation while on treks.
 You can get to see all of the vegetation here at Bako Trail in Sarawak, which is found in Borneo.